 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

-H1B VISA IN PHOENIX, ARIZONA
+H1B ATTORNEY IN PHOENIX, ARIZONA

 H1B Visas are a sought-after work visa for skilled workers within the United States.
 They allow employers to remain competitive in the global economy and workforce.
 It also allows them to fill positions that cannot otherwise get filled by the U.S. workforce alone.

 If you are curious about an H1B Visa, what it means, and what it can do for you, you’ve come to the right place.
 Here, we’ll break down the aspects of this permit and what’s required of you to get one.
 Our Phoenix-based immigration lawyers have years of experience in successfully representing immigration cases.
 We are more than prepared to help you start and complete your H1B Visa application.

 What Are H1B Visas?

 An H1B visa is an employment-based, non-immigrant visa for temporary workers.
 In order to be eligible for this visa, an employer must offer a job in the United States and apply for your H1B visa petition with the US Immigration Department.
 An H1B visa is a work permit that allows you to obtain a visa stamp and work in the US for that specific employer.